 Looking west from the bothy door at Glenpean through the interlocking ridges of the upper valley to the peak of An Stac at the head of Loch Morar, and south across the river to the towering peaks of the Corryhully Horseshoe, it seems remarkable that the view has been so easily earned.

-The cottage is only three miles along newly-enlarged forestry access track from the end of the road that winds round Lock Arkaig to Strathan.
+The cottage is only three miles along recently improved forestry access track from the end of the road that winds round Lock Arkaig to Strathan.
+Note that timber operations can occasionally affect vehicle access – check with Forestry and Land Scotland before setting out.
 The only catch is that the final 500 yard stretch, where the track abruptly stops and becomes an obstacle course of twisted roots, boggy puddles, and thick grass tussocks.

 History weighs deeply in the valley, going back to the time of the Viking settlers, but the bothy dates from about 1870.
 It was an estate cottage where a shepherd, his family, and a helper lived.
 Glenpean was one of the first projects undertaken by the MBA, and is now owned by the Bothy Trust, a charity set up after the forestry land on which the building sits was sold by the Balfour family in 2002.
 The bothy was excluded from the sale to ensure that it would remain an open shelter, allowing it to keep providing free accommodation to weary walkers as before.